Earth Day Ideas for Companies and Their Employees

 - Stop using plastic bags, bring reusable bags on your shopping trips

-- Make a commitment to not buying single-use plastic bottles
+- Make a commitment to not buying single-use plastic bottles and plastic silverware

 - Make a commitment to not using disposable straws